ksz-ksz/rxjs-insights/docs/devtools/setup.md

 npm install --save-dev @rxjs-insights/devtools
 ```

-## 2. Connect to the RxJS Devtools browser extension from the application
+## 2. Connect to the RxJS Insights Devtools Extension from the application

 It's recommended to call the `connect` function during the application bootstrap phase (i.e. as early as possible), however it should be possible to connect at any point in time.